How do I get funding for my infrastructure project from PIDG?

-The PIDG does not provide direct support, but acts through the PIDG subsidiary companies which offer specialised financing and project development expertise.
+The PIDG does not provide direct support.
+Instead, it acts through the PIDG subsidiary companies, which offer specialised financing and project development expertise.

 The investment policies and contact details for each of the PIDG companies are provided on the Our Companies page.
 You should contact the PIDG company that is most relevant directly about funding.

 Can I get funding from the PIDG Technical Assistance?

 The PIDG Technical Assistance is only available to the PIDG companies (and DevCo) for funding for projects that they may support.
 It is not available to external applicants.

 What is the rationale for using aid funds to support the private sector?

 Aid funds can be used both to help governments in poorer countries tackle the obstacles that may prevent private sector investment to flow (such as better government regulations and capacity) and, by partnering with the private sector in investment, encourage investors to finance projects they might otherwise not do so on their own initially, because of perceived risks.
 The limited and intelligent use of aid funds can therefore catalyse much larger flows of private sector finance and delivery capacity – in the case of the PIDG, up to 30 to 40 times.

 The PIDG has developed a comprehensive results monitoring framework to assess the development impact of projects supported by PIDG companies and facilities through a range of carefully chosen indicators.

 The key development impact indicators for which data is collected include the following: